The-Game-Breaker/TM_2021-2022_Open-ECOsystem-Control_OECOC/README.md

   - [MQTT](#mqtt)
 - [Schematics](#schematics)
 - [Flowchart](#flowchart)
-# TM_2021-2022_Open-ECOsystem-Control_OECOC
-Open source ecosystem controller for controlling:
-- Terrariums
-- Aquariums
-- Ponds
-- Aquaponics
-- Greenhouses
-- Etc

-It is divided in the following:
-- Nodes
-- Central server

 ## Nodes
 Nodes are used to read the environmental sensors and communicate the information to the central server.
 They are also used to control several actuators to influence the environment.